Synergy of green living

 Green pea flowers rely on pollination by the bees.Green pea flowers rely on pollination by the bees.

 Shelling peas may be easy but it does take time.
-One has a choice; spend an hour or two growing and enjoying legumes or taking ten times as many consulting doctors and pharmacists.
+One has a choice; spend an hour or two growing and enjoying legumes or take far more consulting doctors and pharmacists.

 Remembering that one of four mouthfuls we eat is dependent on these fierce little insects, the honey bee crisis[1] is actually a problem for all of us.

-Eggs Hilton panThe start of Eggs Hilton; see the peas?
+Eggs Hilton panThe start of Eggs Hilton; see the peas and broad beans?

 Synergy of green living

-The synergy of green living explores such things as solar power and rainwater harvesting; and the worm farms that feed our hens and provide wonderful humus for the vegetable garden.
+The synergy of green living explores such things as solar power and harvesting the rain; and the worm farms that feed our hens and provide wonderful humus for the vegetable garden.

 Residential solar panels provide the power for a synergistically good shower and cooking our breakfast.